yzziizzy/gpuedit/DEVELOPMENT.md

 * Notify when semicolons appear to be missing

 == BUGS ==
+* Segfault when hitting escape after find-replacing some text.
+Probably deleted elements not getting purged from the focus ring.
+* GUIManager should pop focus stack if focused control is deleted
 * Might not still be valid: Fix undo not restoring text properly after overflow and segfault fixes
 * Mouse scroll on files with fewer lines than the screen
 * Should not be able to delete the last line
-* Fix cursor position after undo
-* GUIManager should pop focus stack if focused control is deleted
 * Check all column usage for correct 1/0 basing
 * Theme styling of selection stub on empty lines
-* Clicking on the find box/editor area should steal focus
-* Window resize is broken somewhere
 * Mouse drag start params need tuning
 * Need warnings and protection against overrunning the persistent gpu vertex buffers
 * GUIManager hit test needs to sort hits by z
+* Tabbing between edit boxes in the Replace tray causes the buffer to jump to the top.

 == Low Priority ==
 * Built-in terminal